tylerharter/cs301-projects/fall18/p2/README.md

 You will change main.py and hand it in.
 You should not change test.py, and you should not hand it in; it's only purpose is to tell you your grade in advance.

-After you've downloaded both files to the same directory, open your terminal, navigate to that directory, and run the following:
+After you've downloaded all the above 5 files to the same directory, open your terminal, navigate to that directory, and run the following:

 ```
 python test.py